Musical form: Variational form

 Variational forms are those in which variation is an important formative element.

-Theme and Variations: a theme, which in itself can be of any shorter form (binary, ternary, etc.), forms the only "section" and is repeated indefinitely (as in strophic form) but is varied each time (A,B,A,F,Z,A), so as to make a sort of sectional chain form.
-An important variant of this, much used in 17th-century British music and in the Passacaglia and Chaconne, was that of the ground bass—a repeating bass theme or basso ostinato over and around which the rest of the structure unfolds, often, but not always, spinning polyphonic or contrapuntal threads, or improvising divisions and descants.
+In a "theme and variations," a theme, which in itself can be of any shorter form (binary, ternary, etc.), forms the only "section" and is repeated indefinitely (as in strophic form) but varied each time (ABAFZA, for example), so as to make a sort of sectional chain form.
+An important variant of this form, much used in 17th-century British music and in the passacaglia and chaconne, was that of the ground bass—a repeating bass theme or basso ostinato over and around which the rest of the structure unfolds, often, but not always, spinning polyphonic or contrapuntal threads, or improvising divisions and descants.
 This is said by Scholes (1977) to be the form par excellence of unaccompanied or accompanied solo instrumental music.
-The Rondo is often found with sections varied (AA^{1}BA^{2}CA^{3}BA^{4}) or (ABA^{1}CA^{2}B^{1}A).
+The rondo is often found with sections varied, in forms such as AA^{1}BA^{2}CA^{3}BA^{4} or ABA^{1}CA^{2}B^{1}A.

 Sonata-allegro form

 Sonata-allegro form (also sonata form or first movement form) is typically cast in a greater ternary form, having the nominal subdivisions of exposition, development and recapitulation.
-Usually, but not always, the "A" parts (exposition and recapitulation, respectively) may be subdivided into two or three themes or theme groups which are taken asunder and recombined to form the "B" part (the development)—thus, e.g. (AabB[dev. of a and/or b]A^{1}ab^{1}+coda).
+Usually, but not always, the A parts (exposition and recapitulation) may be subdivided into two or three themes or theme groups which are taken asunder and recombined to form the B part (the development)—thus, for example, AabB[dev. of a and/or b]A^{1}ab^{1}+coda.

 The sonata form is "the most important principle of musical form, or formal type from the classical period well into the twentieth century."
 It is usually used as the form of the first movement in multi-movement works.
-So, it is also called "first-movement form" or "sonata-allegro form" (because usually the most common first movements are in allegro tempo).
+So, it is also called "first-movement form" or "sonata-allegro form" (because very commonly first movements are in allegro tempo).

 Each section of sonata form movement has its own function: